omega8cc/boa/docs/UPGRADE.md

 octopus up-lts all platforms
 ```

-## NOTE on Aegir Platforms
+## NOTE on Ægir Platforms

-Since BOA no longer installs all bundled Aegir platforms during Octopus installation and upgrades, you will need to add some keywords to `~/static/control/platforms.info` and run the Octopus upgrade to have these platforms added as explained in the [documentation](https://github.com/omega8cc/boa/tree/5.x-dev/docs) you can find in the file `~/control/README.txt` within your Octopus account.
+Since BOA no longer installs all bundled Ægir platforms during Octopus installation and upgrades, you will need to add some keywords to `~/static/control/platforms.info` and run the Octopus upgrade to have these platforms added as explained in the [documentation](https://github.com/omega8cc/boa/tree/5.x-dev/docs) you can find in the file `~/control/README.txt` within your Octopus account.